mortar-works/mortar-website/src/site/use-cases/income-generation.md

 Build revenue more efficiently with AI enhanced services.
 Unify your finance team to pursue shared goals and monitor customer engagement.
 ---------------------------------------------------------------------------------------------------------------------------------

 At Mortar we have analysed hundreds of financial systems.
-From the CFO down, throughout the organisation, time prioritisation represents the greatest barrier to strategic decision making and the actions that drive corporate value and revenue.
+From the Chief Financial Officer (CFO) and throughout the whole organisation, time prioritisation represents the greatest barrier to strategic decision making and the actions that drive corporate value and revenue.

 > 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs. - EY, The DNA of the CFO

-Wasted resources, and staff member frustrations, are no better represented than in a company's income generation and collections team.
+Wasted resources and staff member frustrations are difficult to resolve in a company's income generation and collections team.
 The average income officer involved in income generation is spending the majority of their time battling with **inaccurate information**, pursuing and **waiting for acknowledgments** and **ineffectively monitoring** accounts and schedules.

-Mortar creates a single source of unified financial information that allows our AI engine to start powering your teams with automated, predictive and proactive account management and collection methods.
+Mortar however offers **a single source of unified financial information**, enabling our AI engine to start powering your teams with automated, predictive and proactive **account management** and **collections tools**.

 <br/><br/>
 <img src="/static/images/homepage/mortar_laptop_dashmockup03_arrears.png" width="100%">